-Our reading room will be closed to the public on Monday, June 1st for our board's annual meeting.
+Our reading room will be closed to the public on Monday, September 14th for our board's quarterly meeting.

 All of our online resources will be available as usual, and staff members will be in the office to answer questions over the phone or by email.

 The Congregational Library & Archives will be closed on Monday, September 7th in observance of Labor Day.